groboclown/java-retval/CONTRIBUTING.md

 2. Prepare documentation:
    1. Ensure the the [CHANGES.md]() file contains all appropriate updates.
    2. Run `./gradlew javadoc` and put the generated documentation into the [docs]() directory, under a sub-directory named after the version to release (`mkdir docs/2.2.3 && cp -R build/docs/javadoc/* docs/2.2.3/.`).
-   3. Update the [docs/index.md]() file with the new version.
+   3. Update the [docs/index.md]() file with the new version - the "importing into your project" guide and adding a new link in the JavaDoc list.
-   4. Add, commit, and push.
+   5. Add, commit, and push.
 3. Merge the `dev` branch into `main`, then commit and push.
 Make sure GitHub activity builds are good.
 4. Locally run the build out of the `main` branch (`./gradlew clean build`).  *TODO setup the activity to publish the jar*
 5. Publish the jar as a Github release artifact.